East Hollywood, Los Angeles: Transportation

 Over a dozen bus lines run on the major thoroughfares, including Metro's Rapid and Local service lines.
 Los Angeles Department of Transportation's DASH shuttle lines, serving East Hollywood, Hollywood, and the Griffith Observatory, also operate in the area.

-The 101/Hollywood Freeway cuts northwest from downtown Los Angeles, through Hollywood, to the San Fernando Valley.
+The 101/Hollywood Freeway cuts northwest from downtown Los Angeles, through Hollywood to the San Fernando Valley.

 Education

 Thirteen percent of East Hollywood residents aged 25 and older had earned a four-year degree by 2000, an average figure for the city and the county, but the percentage of residents with less than a high school diploma was high for the county.

-Schools within East Hollywood's borders are:
+Schools within East Hollywood's borders: